teticio/ec2-slackbot/README.md

 ## Configuration

 The bot's configuration is stored in a `config.yaml` file.
 An example configuration is provided in [`config.yaml.example`](config.yaml.example).
-The configuration includes AWS region, subnet and security group details, as well as AMI and instance type options.
+The configuration includes AWS region, subnet, and security group details, as well as AMI and instance type options.

 ## SSM (Simple Systems Manager)